Nitrokey/nitrokey-documentation/nitropad/qubes/index.rst

    *

-With the NitroPad X230, malicious changes to the BIOS, operating system, and software can be easily detected.
+With the NitroPad, malicious changes to the BIOS, operating system, and software can be easily detected.
 For example, if you left your NitroPad in a hotel room, you can use your Nitrokey to check if it has been tampered with while you were away.
 If an attacker modifies the